hgmnz/flyinghopmachine/source/_posts/2015-06-18-brew-day-drink-with-the-flies-ipa-v2.markdown

 I recently brewed an IPA using only New Zealand and Australian hop varieties.
 I was shooting for a very light colored, clear, crisp, and fruity IPA to enjoy in the summer.
+[Here's a photo](https://instagram.com/p/4F-drjn2Qs/?taken-by=flyinghopmachine).
 I used a very simple grain bill consisting of 50/50 domestic 2-row and pilsener malts, and added a half pound of wheat to aid in head retention.

 For hops, I used Waimea, Australian Summer and Nelson Saivan as follows: